Contracts in Progress

 NOTE 9 – CONTRACTS IN PROGRESS

 Revenue received as part of sales of products via our Products Segment includes a provision for subscription package offering, warranty or TLS.
 Subscription package offering is essentially a rental agreement for a fixed period of twelve months under which we supply full equipment suite including hardware, software and technical support during the subscription period.
 TLS offers the customer extended post-sales technical support along with software and hardware assurances.
-These post-sales obligations (subscription package offering, warranty and TLS) are treated as deferred revenue and are amortized over the period when the contractual obligations subsist, which for subscription package offering and warranty is 12 months and TLS varies between 36 and 60 months depending on the package purchased by the customer.
-These amounts are stated on the consolidated balance sheets as a component of deferred revenue of $501,795 and $497,819 as of January 31, 2020 and October 31, 2019, respectively.
+These post-sales obligations (subscription package offering, warranty and TLS) are treated as deferred revenue and are amortized over the period when the contractual obligations exist, which for subscription package offering and warranty is 12 months and TLS varies between 36 and 60 months depending on the package purchased by the customer.
+These amounts are stated on the consolidated balance sheets as a component of deferred revenue in the amount of $519,588 and $497,819 as of July 31, 2020 and October 31, 2019, respectively.

 The entire disclosure of revenue from contract with customer to transfer good or service and to transfer nonfinancial asset.
 Includes, but is not limited to, disaggregation of revenue, credit loss recognized from contract with customer, judgment and change in judgment related to contract with customer, and asset recognized from cost incurred to obtain or fulfill contract with customer.
 Excludes insurance and lease contracts.